The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 The Tree Symbol

 Trees are associated with Goddess Brigid more often for different reasons.
 One of those reasons was the existence of what was known as Fairy Trees.
-Those trees are usually found around the holy wells of Kildare; the ones that are usually related to the Goddess.
-They are also found alone in the middle of a field as when Celts cut down trees to settle in a location, they always left one tree standing as they believed they were sacred.
+Those trees are usually found around the holy wells of Kildare, the ones that are usually related to the Goddess.

-Another reason that identifies Brigid with the tree was during her transition into a saint.
+Another reason that identifies Brigid with the tree is during her transition into a saint.
 She built a small Church under an oak tree in Kildare.
 The Church is popular under her name, St. Brigid’s Church of Kildare.

 Co.
 Kildare literally means ‘Church of the Oak Tree’.
 We have an article on the meaning of the 32 county names of Ireland if you are interested!

 One version of events says that Brigid asked the king for a small plot of land to build a small church for the growing Christian community.
-In some versions her father was the king which is why she could make such a request.
+In some versions, her father was the king, which is why she could make such a request.

 Either way, he was a pagan and laughed at Brigid’s idea.
-He told her that he would give as much land as the cloak on her back would cover; clearly a sarcastic way of saying no. Brigit agreed and went out to the field.
+He told her that he would give as much land as the cloak on her back would cover, clearly a sarcastic way of saying no. Brigit agreed and went out to the field.
 She and three of her nuns each took a corner of the cloak and stepped back.
 Miraculously the cloak began to grow in every direction, covering acres of land.

-It is interesting that Brigid is one of the most powerful Goddesses but is never depicted as someone who uses their power for evil or selfish motivations, she only wants to help the people of Ireland.
-There are no tales of war or revenge involving her which presumably is a reason why she alone was preserved by the monks.
-Whether or not the Celtic Pagan Goddess and the Catholic Saint were one and the same isn’t important as they both have significant influences on Irish culture.
+It is interesting that Brigid is one of the most powerful Goddesses but is never depicted as someone who uses their power for evil or selfish motivations; she only wants to help the people of Ireland.
+There are no tales of war or revenge involving her, which presumably is a reason why she alone was preserved by the monks.

 Aengus Óg the Celtic God of Love, Youth and Beauty

 Angus is the God of Love and Beauty.
-His parents belonged to the Celtic gods and goddesses as well.
+His parents belonged to the Celtic Gods and goddesses as well.
 He is the son of Boann, the River Goddess, and the Daghda, the Father God.

 People also regard Angus as the god of youth, for he was young and good-looking.
 Besides, the meaning of his name translates into “True Vigor” or “Real Energy”.
 It signifies his identification with youthfulness and the robustness associated with that time of one’s life.

 Most of the birth stories of the Celtic Gods are quite weird.
 Yet, this one remains the oddest of them all.
-Legends claim that Angus Og was born in only one day; a miracle that was even rare in Celtic mythology!
+Legends claim that Angus Og was born in only one day, a miracle that was even rare in Celtic mythology!

 The story starts with the forbidden affair between the Daghda and Bionn, the River Goddess.
 Their union resulted in Boann becoming pregnant with Angus.
-They had to cover up their affair, thus, the Daghda decided to take charge of the issue.
+They had to cover up their affair.
+Thus, the Daghda decided to take charge of the issue.

 As the leader of the Celtic Gods, he had the power to control the weather and time.
 Consequently, he used his powers to make the sun remain for a whole nine months.
 The night never came through those months.
 According to people, Angus was born in a single day with four birds tweeting over his head.
 Dagda effectively stopped time to ensure his affair was undetected.